Order types

 Stop loss and limit orders

-• Buy limit - An order to buy a share, which is triggered if the offer price drops to, or below, a price set by you.
+Buy limit – an order to buy a share, which is triggered if the offer price drops to, or below, a price set by you.

-• Sell limit - An order to sell an existing shareholding which is triggered if the bid price rises to, or above, a price set by you.
+Sell limit – an order to sell an existing shareholding which is triggered if the bid price rises to, or above, a price set by you.

-• Stop loss - An order to sell an existing shareholding which is triggered if the bid price falls to, or below, a price (the stop price) set by you.
+Stop loss – an order to sell an existing shareholding which is triggered if the bid price falls to, or below, a price (the stop price) set by you.
 This could be used when you buy a share to give you some protection and help minimise the loss should the share price fall.

-Before you use these orders you should ensure you fully understand how they work and read the terms and conditions and risks of the service below.
+Before you use these stop loss and limit orders, you should ensure that you fully understand how they work and read the terms and conditions and risks of the service below.
 These terms relate to the online limit order and stop loss service and supplement the terms and conditions that apply to your overall HL Account.
 By choosing to use this service you acknowledge that you understand and accept these terms.

 All executed limit orders are charged at our normal online and telephone dealing rates, determined by how you place your instruction.
 Find out more about our charges.